almondjoycam/everything110/README.md

 - [ ] Not really sure what to do about the feedback form.
     - will probably remove
 - Tutorial-specific layout:
+    - [x] pages 0-3 with labels, floats, and clears
     - Using grid will not be mobile-friendly
     - [x] Add `p` classes as follows: `narration` and `dialogue`
     - [x] Make sure `narration` is styled with `clear: both;`
     - [x] Use `nth-of-type` to align `img` and `dialogue` alternately
-    - [ ] Should probably do something about the collapsing margins
+    - [x] Should probably do something about the collapsing margins
 - [ ] Float images on home and reference
 - [x] The current section is highlighted in the nav bar
 - [ ] Work on the external resources page